Huichelaar/FE8U_Fortresses/README.txt

 CREDITS
+  - EA credits:
+    -Nintenlord for making this.
+    -Kate/Klo/whatever for writing FE6 CHAR support
+    -Everyone who submitted event codes for this, especially Fire Blazer and flyingace24.
+    -markyjoe1990 for FE7 event template.
+    -Mariobro3828 for FE7 world map definition values and for making the EAstdlib Macro and Command List.txt.
+    -Arch for making code I can use to debug this app, for his tutorials and his FE6 template.
+    -Ryrumeli for telling me the ASM routine that handles the events in FE8.
+    -Omni for reporting errors with FE6 disassembly script.
+    -Camtech075/Cam/Kam for making FE8 template.
+    -Everyone who uses this and/or reports bugs and/or gives feedback.
+  - Text Processor made by circleseverywhere.
   - The tree being chopped down in the fort menu was made by Obsidian Daddy.
   - The other assets displayed in that animation (pirate, plateau) are in vanilla FE8, so credit goes to IS for that.
 I Frankenstein'd the "MATERIALS" and "FORTS" displayed in the fortmenu from vanilla